hop · hope · hoop

-A classic magic E pair.
-Adding a silent e to hop changes the vowel completely: short /ɒ/ (hop) becomes a diphthong /oʊ/ (hope).
-The vowel gets longer and changes shape.
+A classic magic E pair, plus a third vowel to compare.
+Adding a silent e to hop changes the vowel completely: short /ɒ/ (hop) becomes a diphthong /oʊ/ (hope). hoop adds a third, distinct vowel — long /uː/ — held even longer, with tighter lip rounding.

 The magic E rule